The fight to #EndSARS is really a fight to fix the Nigerian system

 How decades-long oppression has spread to every part of the Nigerian societal structure

 Yesterday was a dark and traumatic day for Nigerians.
 Following the state-imposed curfew in Lagos state, young Nigerians at the Lekki toll gate decided to make a bold statement, and continue to peacefully protest.
-Unfortunately, they were met with attacks from the Nigerian Army, who opened fire to disperse the crowd, leading to several getting shot and undisclosed amount killed.
+Unfortunately, they were met with attacks from the Nigerian Army, who opened fire to disperse the crowd, leading to several getting shot and undisclosed amounts killed.
 This is all because young Nigerians have been asking the Nigerian Police Force to stop killing innocent Nigerians, for no just cause.

-The timeline of the ongoing fight against the havoc the Special Anti-Robbery Squad (SARS) has wreaked on everyday Nigerians been a tumultuous one to trace.
+The timeline of the ongoing fight against the havoc the Special Anti-Robbery Squad (SARS) has wreaked on every day Nigerians has been a tumultuous one to trace.
 Dating back to 2017, Nigerians have been contesting the existence of the rogue unit which has extorted, attacked, and killed many of the country’s young citizens quietly.
 Today, young Nigerians decided to take charge of this problem, after several promises from the government to disband the unit came to no fruition.
 Things began to look up a few weeks ago when we took their incessant cries online to popular streets in Nigeria demanding to have nothing less than the complete dissolution of SARS, until yesterday when things took a dark and traumatic turn.